Matusson/DCore/docs/articles/quickstart.md

 ```cs
 botManager.AddDCoreServices(serviceContainer);
 ```
 It's recommended that you do this after requesting bots.
-This will always add DCoreConfig and the BotManager, but if a bot has been requested, this will also add DiscordBot and DiscordSocketClient to the DI container.
+This will always add DCoreConfig and the BotManager, but if a bot has been requested, this will also add DiscordBot and its services (DiscordSocketClient, DCoreLogger, BotConfig, LanguageManager) to the DI container.
-Also note that if you set UseMultipleBots to true in DCoreConfig, this will not add the bots to the DI container.
+Also note that if you set UseMultipleBots to true in DCoreConfig, this will not add the bots or their services to the DI container.

 # Fetching bots from BotManager
 BotManager.RequestBots() will return a list of bots activated  by that action.
 Once bots have been activated via RequestBots(), there are ways to fetch these bots from BotManager.